By Shawn K. Stout

 History is filled with horrible, frightening events.
 Still, history needs to be taught.
 Finding a gentle way to tell a tragic, truthful story is something for which I seem to have a knack.

 Kristallnacht, Auschwitz, and death marches are not the usual stuff of books for young readers.
-Finding an age appropriate manner to tell the story is a trick.

 Continue Reading Guest Post & Giveaway: Meg Wiviott on Telling the Toughest Stories & Paper Hearts »